Skip to content

 Our process

-It starts with me coming out and walking the property with you.
-I look at what’s actually growing, how big it is, where the wet spots and the good trees are, and how I get the machine in and around.
+It starts with us coming out and walking the property with you.
+We look at what’s actually growing, how big it is, where the wet spots and the good trees are, and how we get the machine in and around.
 Then you get a straight estimate.

 On the day, the machine goes to work.
 The mulcher head takes brush and stems down and grinds them into the soil line.
-I work selectively — if you want a stand of pitch pine or a few good oaks left standing, they stay.
-When the cutting’s done, I clean up the edges and transitions so the finished area looks intentional, not abandoned.
+We work selectively — if you want a stand of pitch pine or a few good oaks left standing, they stay.
+When the cutting’s done, we clean up the edges and transitions so the finished area looks intentional, not abandoned.

 What to expect

 Most residential lots and small-acreage jobs run a day or two.
-Heavier, woodier growth or larger parcels take longer, and I’ll give you a realistic window after I’ve seen it.
+Heavier, woodier growth or larger parcels take longer, and we’ll give you a realistic window after we’ve seen it.

 When we’re done, you’ll have cleared ground under a layer of mulch — not bare, scraped dirt.
 That mulch holds moisture, cuts down erosion, and breaks back into the soil over the seasons.